My drive to make the best basses possible, comes from being a bass player myself.

 in a way to not create stress and for the most part, the same methods work when working with them.

-The design ideas started way back in the early 1990’s, when I was a bass major in college.
+The design ideas started way back when I was a bass major in college.

 Practicing 3 or 4 hours a day you really come up with opinions on bass comfort and play-ability.